GREENVILLE – Mark Ferrara might be retired as a superintendent, but he’s still in the fight for school consolidation.

 Consolidation in Mercer County could be a combination of physically combining schools and student bodies as well as putting administration under one umbrella.
 It would be through attrition, not layoffs, that Ferrara proposes to eliminate administrative positions.

-Instead of having every superintendent do all of the tasks that come with the job, there could be one superintended to fill a specific role for all of the districts, Ferrara said.
-Superintendents could specialize in curriculum, transportation, facilities and so on, he added.
+Instead of having every superintendent do all of the tasks that come with the job, one superintended could fill a specific role for all of the districts, Ferrara said.
+Superintendents could specialize in curriculum, transportation, facilities and so on, he said.

 Magnet schools that specialize in STEM, agriculture, fine arts and other possibilities are a big part of Ferrara’s vision.
 He uses the Lincoln Park Performing Arts Charter School in Beaver County as an example, and said there is no reason there couldn’t be something similar in the Shenango Valley.